EAwangya/profile/README.md

 <details><summary>About company</summary>

-Genentech, Inc. is an American biotechnology corporation with headquartered in South San Francisco, California, founded in 1976.
-It's  regarded as the world's first biotechnology company.
-It's now a member of the Roche Group.
-Genentech is dedicated to pursuing science to discover and develop medicines for people with serious and life-threatening diseases.
+ Prove is the modern way of proving identity

 </details>

 <details><summary>Tell me about yourself and projects you have worked on</summary>

-Thank you for the opportunity to share about myself and my projects.
-I am a dedicated DevOps engineer with a passion for streamlining software development processes and optimizing infrastructure.
+Thank you for the opportunity to share about myself and my work.
+I am a dedicated Site Reliability Engineer with a strong focus on automation, scalability, and reliability.
+My passion for building and maintaining robust systems has driven my career, and I’ve had the privilege of working on projects that align well with the key responsibilities of this role..

-Throughout my career, I have been involved in various projects where I've contributed to the successful deployment and maintenance of complex systems.
+## Experience and Projects

-In my previous role at Company XYZ, I was responsible for implementing and managing CI/CD pipelines using tools such as Jenkins and GitLab.
-I collaborated closely with development teams to automate build, test, and deployment processes, resulting in faster release cycles and improved software quality.
+In my current role at Chater, I am responsible for automating the deployment and management of both on-prem and cloud-based Kubernetes clusters.
+This includes creating and managing CI/CD pipelines to streamline our development lifecycle and working closely with development teams to ensure that applications meet (SLOs) - Service Level Objectives.
+I also focus on monitoring infrastructure, applications, and services to ensure their availability, reliability, and scalability, which are core aspects of the role you're hiring for.

-One significant project I worked on was the migration of a monolithic application to a microservices architecture.
-I led the effort to containerize the application using Docker and orchestrated the deployment using Kubernetes.
-By breaking down the application into microservices, we achieved greater scalability, resilience, and deployment flexibility.
+One key project I worked on was designing and implementing automation workflows to provision Kubernetes clusters using RKE2 on VMware vSphere ESXi, with a focus on hybrid cloud scalability by extending workloads to AWS.

-I also have experience with infrastructure provisioning and configuration management.
+Additionally, I have hands-on experience with infrastructure-as-code (IaC) using Terraform and Ansible, which has allowed me to automate the provisioning of both public and private cloud environments.
-At Company ABC, I implemented infrastructure-as-code practices using tools like Terraform and Ansible.
-I designed and maintained cloud environments on AWS, ensuring high availability and efficient resource utilization.

-Furthermore, I have a strong focus on monitoring and observability.
+I developed Ansible playbooks to automate IP allocation via Infoblox IPAM and Terraform provisioning for VMs on-prem.
+I automated post-provisioning tasks like the installation of Centrify and Tanium, ensuring security and identity management across all environments.

-I implemented centralized logging and metrics collection using ELK Stack and Prometheus, enabling proactive issue detection and troubleshooting.
+My experience also spans observability; I implemented centralized logging and metrics collection using the ELK Stack and Prometheus/Grafana.
+This approach allows us to proactively detect issues, troubleshoot, and improve the reliability of our systems.

-Apart from technical expertise, I am an advocate for collaboration and continuous learning.
-I enjoy working in cross-functional teams, fostering effective communication and knowledge sharing.

-In summary, my experience encompasses CI/CD pipeline automation, microservices architecture, infrastructure-as-code, cloud platforms, and monitoring.
-I'm passionate about utilizing DevOps principles to improve software delivery, increase efficiency, and enhance overall system performance."
+## Collaboration and Leadership
+I strongly value collaboration, and I’ve worked with both technical and non-technical teams to foster ownership and maintain a culture of reliability.
+I believe in the SRE principle of ‘you build it, you own it’, and I always ensure that I’m providing documentation and training materials to support team members and improve their ability to operate production systems effectively.

+I am also passionate about continuous learning, and I actively stay updated on new technologies and best practices to further improve system observability, performance, and scalability."

 </details>